Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` setWalletName ``` \
-  Set the name of the wallet associated with the key vault.
+  Set the name of the wallet.
 This will not persist across devices.
     * *Parameters*
         * ``` name ``` \
           An arbitrary String that can be used as a human readable way to identify a wallet